 The lab conducts research studies on student learning and evaluates innovative approaches for incorporating social and interactive learning as a driver for developing cognitive and meta-cognitive skills and motivation.
 Its work is based on research spanning more than a decade in Computer Science Education, Software Engineering, Learning Sciences, and Language Technologies.

 In addition to scientific findings, technical advances, and principles for instructional design, the team’s past research has also produced open source resources to share with the broader community.
-Specific features of the in-progress LMS-pluggable online course infrastructure is that it enables project-based learning through auto-graded projects that provide contextualized feedback.
+Specific features of the LMS-pluggable online course infrastructure is that it enables project-based learning through auto-graded projects that provide contextualized feedback.
 We also incorporate social learning in the form of project reflection and feedback cycles after each project, timed and role-based online learning exercises and rubric-driven peer code-review.

 Members of the TEEL Lab collaborate with other groups at CMU, other universities, community colleges as well as industry.
 Find out how you can get involved from our Call for Participation.

-Funded in part by a grant from Microsoft and grants NSF grants ACI-1443068, IIS 1822831 and IIS 1546393.
+Funded in part by a grant from Microsoft and three NSF grants ACI-1443068, IIS 1822831 and IIS 1546393.

 Foundational Research